-- It offers some of the most powerful e-commerce functionality tools, some of which are built-in, and others can be added as apps.
-These include inventory management, abandoned cart recovery, which are included in all subscription plans.
+- It offers some of the most potent e-commerce functionality tools, some of which are built-in, and others can be added as apps.
+These include inventory management and abandoned cart recovery, which are included in all subscription plans.

 - Shopify has its own Shopify Payment system, supports over 100 other payment options, and doesn’t charge transaction fees if users use Shopify Payment.
 Also, you can add a tipping or donations option to your online store and checkout.

-- There are no restrictions for product types and items which you can sell on the Shopify platform.
+- There are no restrictions for product types and items that you can sell on the Shopify platform.

-- The apps and add-ons and premium e-commerce themes you add to customize your ecommerce store can bulk up your monthly fees significantly.
+- The apps, add-ons, and premium e-commerce themes you add to customize your ecommerce store can significantly bulk up your monthly fees.

-You can start building your own ecommerce site on Shopify here.
+You can start building your ecommerce site on Shopify here.

 Wix Pros and Cons

-- One of the easiest to use editing interfaces, with a user-friendly drag-and-drop feature and a choice of over 500 templates for your e-commerce power store.
+- Wix has one of the easiest-to-use editing interfaces, with a user-friendly drag-and-drop feature and a choice of over 500 templates for your e-commerce power store.

-- Very affordable ecommerce subscription plans starting at $20 per month, without any hidden fees, and with all the important ecommerce features included in the monthly subscription fee.
+- Very affordable ecommerce subscription plans start at $20 per month, without any hidden fees, and with all the essential ecommerce features included in the monthly subscription fee.

-- Wix offers its customers highly useful plugins and apps, like Online Store by Ecwid, which will add to the functionality of your ecommerce site, and tools like abandoned cart e-mailing and more.
+- Wix offers its customers highly useful plugins and apps, like Online Store by Ecwid, which will add to the functionality of your ecommerce site, tools like abandoned cart e-mailing, and more.

-- The huge array of templates and customization options of the e-commerce store builder can confuse newbies into overcomplicating their online shops and missing out on the accepted design practices for ecommerce.
+- The vast array of templates and customization options of the e-commerce store builder can confuse newbies into overcomplicating their online shops and missing out on the accepted design practices for ecommerce.

-You can start your own website building on Wix here.
+You can start your website building on Wix here.